 A survey of the historical, literary, and cultural context of the Old Testament.
 This course is a prerequisite for all other Old Testament classes.

-The following learning goals will be achieved by this course:
+The following are intended learning outcomes specific to this course:

-- Ability to identify the literary structure and the main story line of the Old Testament.
-(CN-1)
+- Ability to identify the literary structure, the theological concepts and the main story line of the Old Testament (CN-1).

-- Ability to describe the historical context of the major sections of the Old Testament.
-(CN-5)
+- Ability to describe the historical and cultural contexts of the major sections of the Old Testament (CN-2).

 There are no prerequisites for this course.